anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

       * Need to establish the physical disk data layout / encoding scheme choice, options could be: replication / mirroring of data across multiple storage hosts or CRC-based redundancy management encoding (such as "erasure encoding").
 This typically has performance / cost implications as replication has a lower performance impact, but consumes larger number of physical disks.
 If using replication then increasing the number of replicas provide greater data loss prevention, but consumes more disk system backend network bandwidth, with bandwidth need proportional to number of replicas.
       * In general with Software Defined Storage solution it is not desirable to use hardware RAID controllers, as this impacts the scope of recovery on failure as the failed device replacement can only be managed within the RAID volume that disk is part of.
 With Software Defined Storage failure recovering can be managed within the host that the disk failed in, but also across phyiscal storage hosts.
       * Can storage be consumed optimally irrespective of whether this is at Control, Management or Tenant / User Plane?
 Example is iSCSI / NFS, which while available and providing a common technical capability, it does not provide best performance that can be achieved.
 This is best achieved using provided OS layer driver that matches the particular software defined storage implementation (example is using RADOS driver in Ceph case vs. Ceph ability to expose iSCSI).
-    2. Dedicated Software Defined Storage:
+    2. Dedicated Network Storage Appliance:
       * Macro choice is made based on vendor / model selection and configuration choices available
     3. Traditional SAN:
       * This is generally made available via FC-AL / SCSI connectivity and hence has a need for very specific connectivity.
 To provide the features required for Cloud Infrastructure (Shared File Storage, Object Storage and Multi-tenancy support) a SAN storage systems needs to be augmented with other gateway/s to provide an IP Network consumable capability.
 This is often seen with current deployments where NFS/CIFS (NAS) Gateway is connected by FC-AL (for storage back-end) and IP Network for Cloud Infrastructure consumption (front-end).
 This model helps to extent use of SAN storage investment.
 NOTE: This applys to SANs which use SAS/SATA physical disk devices, as direct connect FC-AL disk devices are no longer manufactored.